 - 11. CEII materials and other confidential infrastructure information are routinely considered confidential, commercially sensitive and proprietary, and are not disclosed publicly.
-Extreme care must be used when protecting sensitive materials that are considered CEII or contain other confidential infrastructure information.
-The Applicants have provided material to the SEC, namely, technical diagrams, designs, and other information that should be protected from public disclosure because they provide specific details about the Applicants' energy infrastructure, including, the precise location of key facilities within its transmission and distribution systems.
-The Applicants typically maintain this information in such a manner so as to protect the material from unauthorized access or accidental disclosure.
-Keeping certain CEII materials and other confidential infrastructure information from public disclosure is critical to the safe and reliable operation of the electric system in the Applicants' service territory and is necessary to keep the general public safe. - 12.
-Producing such information to the general public could negatively impact the energy infrastructure in the region, which substantially outweighs any public benefit.
+Extreme care must be used when protecting sensitive materials that are considered CEII or contain other confidential infrastructure information. - 12.
+The specific documents and information for which PSNH is requesting confidential treatment include the following documents: - a.
+Proposed Plan Application submitted to ISO New England, Appendix 21; and - b.
+New Hampshire 10 Year Reliability Project Proposed Plan Application report, Appendix 22.

+These documents contain information that should be protected from public disclosure because they provide specific details about PSNH's energy infrastructure, including, the precise location of key facilities within its transmission and distribution systems.

+13. PSNH typically maintains this information in such a manner so as to protect the material from unauthorized access or accidental disclosure.
+Keeping certain CEII materials and other confidential infrastructure information from public disclosure is critical to the safe and reliable operation of the electric system in PSNH's service territory and is necessary to keep the general public safe.

+- 14. Producing such information to the general public could negatively impact the energy infrastructure in the region, which substantially outweighs any public benefit.
 Disclosure of CEII material or other confidential infrastructure information to the general public could have a materially adverse effect on the overall operation of the region's electrical grid and could be useful to a person seeking to damage critical infrastructure.
-The benefits of non-disclosure to the general public are largely outweighed by any public interest in obtaining these documents.
-In addition, the Applicants will not object to sharing this information with Parties3 to this SEC proceeding, subject to the parties being bound by the terms of the Order issued that grants this Motion.
+The benefits of non-disclosure to the general public largely outweigh any public interest in obtaining these documents.
+In addition, PSNH will not object to sharing this information with Parties4 to this SEC proceeding, subject to the parties being bound by the terms of the Order issued that grants this Motion. - would constitute an invasion of privacy, are exempt from the public disclosure requirements of RSA 91-A. Under the three-pronged analysis established in Lambert v.
+Belknap County Convention, 157 N.H.
+375 (2008) and Lamy v.
+New Hampshire Public Utilities Commission, 152 N.H.
+106 (2005),5 the above-mentioned information is exempt from public disclosure under RSA 91-A, IV.
+First, PSNH has identified a privacy interest in the information as demonstrated above.
+Second, there is no prevailing public interest in disclosure of this information.
+Although parties to this proceeding may have an interest in this data, as discussed above, PSNH will not object to sharing this information subject to the parties being bound by the terms of the Protective Order issued granting this Motion.
+Moreover, disclosure will not inform the public of

-3 A "Party" or "Parties" to the SEC Proceeding include members of the Committee, Counsel for the Public, and any individual or organization, and their attorney, who have been granted intervener status in the SEC Proceeding by the presiding officer or chairman, pursuant to Site 202.11.
+4 A "Party" or "Parties" to the SEC Proceeding include members of the Committee, Counsel for the Public, and any individual or organization, and their attorney, who have been granted intervener status in the SEC Proceeding by the presiding officer or chairman, pursuant to Site 202.11.